True Amazing Dreams Appear!

 filler@godaddy.com

 Recognizing diversity and appreciating the richness each culture brings, has been central to Pamela Morgan’s life ever since she was a child.
 As an adult she has delved deeper into Race and Ethnic Relations with the intention that her work facilitates unity among all people.
-Pamela has a keen interest in learning and teaching American history from an African American worldview.
+Pamela has a keen interest in learning and teaching American history from an Pan African worldview.
 Through this passionate interest, Pamela discovered Kwanzaa and for over 30 years she has dedicated a path of service to celebrate and bring awareness to this African American Cultural celebration and the Nguzo Saba, the seven principles of Kwanzaa.
 These principles are universal, created for Black people’s empowerment, but can also empower people from all backgrounds.

 As a Kwanzaa Educator and Advocate, Pamela presents virtually and in person, the history, principles, and symbols of Kwanzaa.
 Her audiences have been in school assemblies, community centers, churches, and corporate, and nonprofit organizations.
 In addition, she offers professional groups toolkits for practical applications of the Nguzo Saba within the organization or greater community.
 Her course, “Why and How to Celebrate Kwanzaa”, provides the historical background and creation of this modern African American cultural celebration.
 She also offers curriculum for school age children.